Margo Jones Margo Jones

 How to Manage Oversupply

-Let gravity help!
+1. Try laid-back nursing: let gravity help!
 Nursing in a reclined position slows the flow, giving baby more control.

-5. Get support
+7. Get support

 Oversupply is manageable, but it can be stressful — especially when your baby seems uncomfortable or fussy.
 A lactation consultant can help you find the right balance without compromising your milk supply.
+This is one area where virtual support could go a long way.
+If you aren’t able to see someone near you in person I would be happy to support you virtually.

 You’re Not Alone